 This publication contains references to the University of Oklahoma's Staff Handbook and Faculty Handbook and should not be accepted as full texts or construed as limiting responsibility to items listed here.
 Full texts are available.
-The Staff Handbook can be found at http://hr.ou.edu/Policies-Handbooks or by calling the Office of Human Resources at (405) 271-2180.
-The Faculty Handbook is available at https://provost.ouhsc.edu/Policies-and-Procedures/HSC-Faculty-Handbook or by calling the Provost's Office at (405) 271-2332.
+The Staff Handbook can be found at hr.ou.edu/Policies-Handbooks or by calling Human Resources at (405) 271-2180.
+The Faculty Handbook is available at provost.ouhsc.edu/Policies-and-Procedures/HSC-Faculty-Handbook or by calling the Provost's Office at (405) 271-2332.